google-research/human-scene-transformer/CONTRIBUTING.md

 # How to Contribute

-We'd love to accept your patches and contributions to this project.
-There are just a few small guidelines you need to follow.
+The primary purpose of this repository is to provide a record of published work and we do not expect to receive pull requests.
+If you'd nonetheless like to contribute, there are just a few small guidelines you need to follow.

 ## Contributor License Agreement